andrewdoss/algorithms_illuminated/README.md

 * Chapter 4 - linear search, binary search
 * Chapter 5 - quicksort
 * Chapter 6 - linear-time selection (of order statistics)

+#### Part 1 - Graph Algorithms and Data Structures

+Practice implementations:
+* Chapter 7 - no programming exercises (intro to graphs)
+* Chapter 8 - breadth and depth first search, various extensions including finding connected components in a graph, strongly connected components in a digraph and shortest path lengths in a graph with unit lengths (all linear time complexity)